kChe626/Bank_Marketing/README.md

 ## Output

 - These queries uncovered high-performing job and age segments, seasonal patterns in deposits, and financial traits associated with higher conversion.
-- The insights were foundational to building Power BI dashboards, enabling interactive filtering by job, balance tier, age group, and more.

 ## Power BI Dashboard